Drala-Mountain-Center-App/dmc_front_end/README.md

 The Drala Mountain Center App was made in association with [Drala Mountain Center](https://www.dralamountain.org/).
 The App allows users to see scheduled programs, meditate with a meditation timer, view videos embeded in the app, view their meditation stats, view images of DMC, and donate to DMC via their website. <br>
 The dmc_back_end application provides a single GraphQL endpoint with all app information.
 The team chose GraphQL for the simplicity of having a single endpoint with the capability to be flexible and efficient when handling queries from the front end application.
+The front end chose to React Native for faster development of mobile application.
 </div>

 ### Built With: